luuppiry/luuppi-next/README.md

 <br>

+> [!IMPORTANT]
-> ⚠️ When modifying content in Strapi, update the newly generated types on the frontend by running `copyTypes.js` in the project's root.
+> When modifying content in Strapi, update the newly generated types on the frontend by running `copyTypes.js` in the project's root.
 This action will copy the Strapi-generated types to the frontend.

 **Note:** The following commands should be executed within the `strapi` folder.